 Now we can use our LFM-20 and Multi Sensor as one device to fully control and automate our garage door once again.
 You’ll now be able to not only view and control your garage door from a single device again but you’ll be able to automate it to your heart’s desire!
 I’ve done a lot of testing and I have yet to have it OPEN when it should CLOSE or stay CLOSED.

-If you run into any issues or have any ideas on how to make this even easier, let me know in the comments!
+If you run into any issues or have any ideas on how to make this even easier, hit me up!